litterat/litterat/100DaysOfCode.md

  - Litterat bind end user guide.
 User guide to using library & examples.
  - Litterat serialization guide.
 For people writing serialization formats.

+## Day 40 - March 22 - Refactoring bind classes

+Refactored DataClassComponent to be DataClassField and added a DataClassAtom class.
+The classes are now aligning better with the theoretical model.
+There's more follow on changes that will be required as the union type is better integrated.
+More work is required on the difference between the Java type class and the data class, as it is not always clear which is which.
+The naming and which one fields reference needs to be clearer.

 ## Day 39 - March 21 - Clarity on union problem

 Finally coming to a landing on how to treat the mismatch between Java parent classes mapping to Records and Unions.
 Given the example of a Vehicle which has two subclasses Car and Truck, then if there's a List<Vehicle> then serialization should ignore Car and Truck object types and just serialize Vehicle as a record.
 This is most likely not what the programmer will want, but it won't take long to realise that Vehicle should be an interface rather than a base class.
 The concrete example is: